mattcooperdev/oh-baby/README.md

     -   #### Layout
         -  A simple scrolling page gives this site a clean, minimalist feel which creates the desired effect for the Artist.
 As the content focus is music, the lack of text deemed several pages to be uneccesary.
     -   #### Typography
-        -   The Roboto and Radjhani fonts are the chosen fonts used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-Roboto is a clean, futuristic style font that suits the styling of the website, with Radjhani being suggested by Google fonts as a contrasting pair to use along with it.
+        -   The Shadows into Light Too and Amatic SC fonts are the chosen fonts used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
+Both fonts have a playful, childlike feeling to them that suits the ethos of the page.
     -   #### Imagery
         -   Imagery is important.
 The large, background hero image is designed to be striking and catch the user's attention.
 It also has a modern, clean aesthetic that pertains to the anonymity of both the artist and the underground electronic music scene.